 Are cryptocurrencies legal to use?
-Many beginners who would like to use crypto but are not sure if it is against the law, ask this question.
 The use-cases and taxation issues depend on the legal status of cryptocurrency in your state, and on your government’s attitude.
 Below are some examples.

-Used to be rather unfriendly to crypto (though the ban of crypto exchanged didn’t prevent many citizens from actively investing in BTC).
+Used to be unfriendly to crypto.
+Though the ban of crypto exchanged didn’t prevent many citizens from actively investing in BTC.
 Now, this attitude is changing: the President of China recently called for blockchain development.
-The cryptography law is to come into effect soon, meant to create a clear legal framework that should attract blockchain startups.
+The cryptography law is to come into effect soon.
+It means to create a clear legal framework that should attract blockchain startups.

 In the States, cryptocurrency has a legal status of an asset, and not money.
 Therefore, if you exchange your BTCs for dollars or other fiat currency, you will pay long-term or short-term capital tax, depending on how long you have been holding them.
-If you buy something with crypto, it is seen as a barter.
+If you buy something with crypto, the USA sees it as a barter.

-Here, cryptocurrency has been seen as a type of virtual money since March 2016, when the relevant law was approved and came into effect.
+Japan considers crypto a type of virtual money since March 2016.
 The official recognition of digital money meant that the Financial Services Agency created clear standards for its use.

-Apart from Japan, they are Estonia, Malta, France, Germany, Argentina, Israel, Canada, Switzerland, and Slovenia.
-Some of these states seek to strictly regulate and control the blockchain sector, and others provide a relaxed regulatory climate, with pleasant taxation rates.
+Some of these states seek to strictly regulate and control the blockchain sector.
+Others provide a relaxed regulatory climate, with pleasant taxation rates.

-In some states, cryptocurrency use is utterly prohibited and may lead to a serious penalty, like imprisonment.
-The biggest enemies of digital coins are Afghanistan, Pakistan, Algeria, Bolivia, Bangladesh, Saudi Arabia, and Vietnam.
+In some states prohibit crypto use and it may lead to a serious penalty, like imprisonment.
+The biggest enemies of digital coins are:

-Sometimes the usage of crypto is not utterly banned, but legally restricted or “not recommended”.
+Sometimes countries don’t ban crypto usage, but legally restrict or “not recommend” it.
 The governments normally issue special bills, warning the citizens against cryptocurrencies, presented as a Ponzi scheme (a financial pyramid) or a scam project designed to fool naive people and take their life-long savings.
-Often, banks and other financial institutions like exchanges are not allowed to deal with cryptocurrencies.
-These “skeptical” countries are India, Nepal, Ecuador, Indonesia, Morocco, Egypt.
+Often, banks and other financial institutions like exchanges can’t legally deal with cryptocurrencies.
+These “skeptical” countries are:

 The major legal concerns